Money in the Bank (2011): Reception

 During the event, WWE announced that its attendance was 14,815.
 It was later reported that 12,000 attendees had paid, earning WWE $750,000.
 The event drew 195,000 pay-per-view purchases, which was an increase of 18.2% from the 165,000 of the previous year's event.
 This contributed to WWE's PPV revenue of $15.8 million for the third quarter of 2011 compared with $13.6 million for the third quarter of 2010.
 The 2012 Money in the Bank event received 188,000 purchases, a drop of 3.6%.

 Money in the Bank received positive reviews from critics.
 Dave Meltzer of the Wrestling Observer Newsletter awarded the Cena–Punk main event five stars out of five, the first WWE match since 1997 to receive such a rating.
-It was the first match in any promotion in over five years to receive the full five stars, and is the first of ten "main roster" (excluding NXT and NXT UK) matches to receive five stars in the 21st century, with the second occurring nearly 11 years later, the third achieved a few months after the second, the fourth and fifth happening at the following WrestleMania, the sixth accomplished over a year later at Backlash, the seventh occurred at Bad Blood in a Hell in a Cell match also involving CM Punk, the eighth happening at WrestleMania 41, the ninth achieved five days after the eighth on an episode of SmackDown, and the tenth taking place at SummerSlam a few months later in a Street Fight also involving John Cena.
+It was the first match in any promotion in over five years to receive the full five stars, and is the first of ten "main roster" (excluding NXT and NXT UK) matches to receive five stars in the 21st century, with the second occurring nearly 11 years later, the third achieved a few months after the second, the fourth and fifth happening at the following WrestleMania, the sixth accomplished over a year later at Backlash, the seventh occurred at Bad Blood in a Hell in a Cell match also involving CM Punk, the eighth happening at WrestleMania 41, the ninth achieved five days after the eighth on an episode of SmackDown, and the tenth taking place at SummerSlam a few months later in a Street Fight for the Undisputed WWE Championship also involving then champion John Cena, tenth occurred at WrestleMania 42 for the World Heavyweight Championship also involving then champion CM Punk, eleventh occurred at Noches de Los Grandes night 1, which produced by Lucha Libre AAA Worldwide (AAA), in partnership with its parent company WWE.
 The Wrestling Observer Newsletter later awarded the event the Best Major Show of 2011, over other professional wrestling events by companies including Pro Wrestling Guerrilla and New Japan Pro-Wrestling, as well as over a kickboxing event by K-1 and mixed martial arts events by Ultimate Fighting Championship.
 The main event won the Observer award for Match of the Year.